 What are Lightroom Presets

-In this article, I’m going to answer the question "what are Lightroom Presets".
-I'm also going to explain how you can create your own Lightroom Presets and benefit from using them.
+In this tutorial, we are going to answer the question “what are Lightroom Presets”.
+But we’re also going to look at:

 Lightroom Presets and the Develop Module

 If you’ve been using Lightroom to enhance or edit your images, then you’ll probably be familiar with the Lightroom Develop module.
 This is where you can make an almost infinite level of adjustment to your photo’s.
 You can apply changes to the exposure, contrast, colour as well as many other settings.